 Mr. Louis T. Hsieh has served as our chief financial officer since December 2005, director since March 2007 and president since May 2009.
 Previously, Mr. Hsieh was the chief financial officer of ARIO Data Networks, Inc. in San Jose, California from 2004 to 2005.
 Prior to that, Mr. Hsieh was a managing director for the private equity firm of Darby Asia Investors (HK) Limited from 2002 to 2003.
 From 2000 to 2002, Mr. Hsieh was managing director and Asia-Pacific tech/media/telecoms head of UBS Capital Asia Pacific, the private equity division of UBS AG.
 From 1997 to 2000 Mr. Hsieh was a technology investment banker at JP Morgan in San Francisco, California, where he was a vice president, and Credit Suisse First Boston in Palo Alto, California, where he was an associate.
 From 1990 to 1996, Mr. Hsieh was a corporate and securities attorney at White & Case LLP in Los Angeles.
-Mr. Hsieh also serves as an independent director of LDK Solar Co., Ltd. (NYSE: LDK).
+Mr. Hsieh also serves as an independent director of United Information Technologies, a network storage solutions company based in China.
 Mr. Hsieh holds a bachelor's degree in industrial engineering and engineering management from Stanford University, an MBA degree from the Harvard Business School, and a J.D. degree from the University of California at Berkeley.

-Mr. Chenggang Zhou has served as our executive vice president since December 2006.
+Mr. Chenggang Zhou has served as our executive vice president since December 2006 and director since November 2010.
 Mr. Zhou joined us in 2000.
-From 2000 to 2003, he was the president of Shanghai New Oriental School.
-Mr. Zhou became our vice president in 2003 and has been the president of Beijing New Oriental School since 2003.
+Mr. Zhou served as our vice president from 2003 to December 2006, president of Beijing New Oriental School from 2003 to 2007, and president of Shanghai New Oriental School from 2000 to 2003.
 From 1998 to 2000, Mr. Zhou was a correspondent for the Asia Pacific region and a program host at BBC.
 Mr. Zhou received his bachelor's degree in English from Suzhou University in China and his master's degree in communications from Macquarie University, Australia.

-Mr. Xiangdong Chen has served as our senior vice president since January 2006.
+Mr. Xiangdong Chen has served as our executive president, domestic business, since November 2010.
 Mr. Chen joined us in 1999.
-He was promoted to be the executive assistant to our chief executive officer in 2001.
+He was promoted to be senior vice president in January 2006, and from 2001 to January 2006 he served as executive assistant to our chief executive officer.
 From 2002 to September 2003, he was the president of Wuhan New Oriental School.
-Mr. Chen became our vice president in September 2003 and has been in charge of a number of departments at our head office, including short-term training system, human resources, marketing and public relations and business development.
+Mr. Chen was promoted to vice president in September 2003, and in this capacity was in charge of a number of departments at our head office, including our short-term training system, human resources, marketing and public relations and business development.
 Mr. Chen received his master's and Ph.D. degrees in economics from Renmin University of China.
 Mr. Chen attended the executive management program at the Harvard Business School in 2005.